Hi, I am Margaret Murphy

 I’ve written a trilogy of forensic thrillers under the pseudonym A.D.
 Garrett, the first of which was awarded a coveted Publishers’ News ‘starred’ review.
 Jeffery Deaver describes the Fennimore & Simms series as ‘Complex, compelling, and just plain marvellous.’

 In 2017, I accomplished a long-held ambition to write a serial killer novel.
 Splinter In The Blood, published under the pen name Ashley Dyer, went to four rounds of fierce bidding in Germany, and was a lead title for Blanvalet in the autumn of 2018—and yet again, it garnered a starred review from Publishers Weekly in the US, where it was published by William Morrow.
 The sequel, The Cutting Room, was released in the USA in June 2019.
-It’s available in hardback and ebook, and will be available in paperback in the US and UK during August 2020.
+The books are available in all formats.

 I’ve been a published writer for 24 years.
-Before that, I taught Biology, but I later changed my specialism to dyslexia.
-My first novel was published while I was running a dyslexia unit in a school on the Wirral peninsula.
-I’ve also been a countryside ranger-interpreter; lecturer and subsequently visiting professor in creative writing and latterly, an RLF Writing Fellow.
+Before that, I taught Biology, later changing my specialism to dyslexia, and when my first novel was published I was running a dyslexia unit in a school on the Wirral peninsula.
+I’ve also been a countryside ranger-interpreter; lecturer and visiting professor in creative writing.
+From 2008-2017, I was RLF Writing Fellow at universities across the north west of England.
 I’m a life-long supporter of the World Wide Fund for Nature and a passionate environmentalist.